 - Mapping and prioritising the stakeholders by calculating the relevance of the stakeholder for each category, based on the parameters defined by AA1000SES, such as: - dependency.
 Groups or individuals who directly or indirectly depend on the activities of the organisation, or its products or services and the associated performance, or on which the organisation is dependent in order to operate; - influence.
-Groups or individuals who have an impact on the strategic choices and decisions of the organisations or is internal stakeholders; - urgency.
-Groups or individuals that require immediate attention by the organisation concerning economic, social and environmental issues. - Defining the involvement plan by identifying the resources to be implemented in order to interact suitably with the stakeholders, channels and in the most coherent manner. - Implementing the listening phases through a mutual exchange of content in order to identify innovative ideas and solutions in response to the requests received from the stakeholders. - Monitoring the plan and follow up with regard to the stakeholders, ensuring the continuity and systematic nature of the relationships with them using all possible channels (reporting, sustainability plans, development of communities, focus, two way communication, etc.).
+Groups or individuals who have an impact on the strategic choices and decisions of the organisations or is internal stakeholders; - o urgency.
+Groups or individuals that require immediate attention by the organisation concerning economic, social and environmental issues.

+- Defining the involvement plan by identifying the resources to be implemented in order to interact suitably with the stakeholders, channels and in the most coherent manner; - Implementing the listening phases through a mutual exchange of content in order to identify innovative ideas and solutions in response to the requests received from the stakeholders; - Monitoring the plan and follow up with regard to the stakeholders, ensuring the continuity and systematic nature of the relationships with them using all possible channels (reporting, sustainability plans, development of communities, focus, two way communication, etc.).

-6.2.
-Customer Relationship Management
+6.2 Customer Relationship Management

 Among the stakeholders with whom the ENAV Group maintains relations, customers obviously have a very important role.
 For airlines, ENAV has developed, with ever greater commitment and attention, an efficient customer relationship management system (supported by an internal procedure) aimed at involving customers and measuring their level of satisfaction with the supply of air traffic services.
 Every year ENAV conducts an online customer survey in which the various users can express their level of approval.
-The scale of satisfaction used ranges from 1 (highly dissatisfied).
+The scale of satisfaction used ranges from 1 (highly dissatisfied) to 5 (highly satisfied).

-In 2020, satisfaction with the services provided to airlines scored 4.1 on a scale of 5, this result being an improvement versus 2019 (4.0).

-The survey completion rate was 68% (a slight increase with respect to the 65% of 2019).
 In 2020, satisfaction with the services provided to airlines (CNA) scored 4.1 on a scale of 5, an increase with respect to what was obtained in 2019 (4.0).

 The survey completion rate was 68% (a slight increase from 65% in 2019).

 CRM activities are obviously not limited to the customer satisfaction survey but are divided into a set of initiatives targeted at stakeholder involvement and active participation in the evolution of the various processes (often associated with the implementation of new operational processes).

 In 2020, CRM activities were obviously conditioned by the COVID-19 pandemic.
 Initially, due to the situation of disorientation and uncertainty, contacts were stopped, and then restarted as usual in the following phase.
 As a rule, in carrying out its CRM activities, ENAV encourages one-on-one meetings, plenary sessions, open day demonstrations, thematic workshops and webinars related to the activities of the Operations area.
 This year, less formal tools were privileged, such as phone calls, messages and e-mails, in order to maintain a customer oriented approach based on integrated actions that are able to satisfy the expectations of airspace users and ensure the processes necessary for delivering increasingly effective and efficient services, while at the same time promoting constant improvement.